Russian frigate Admiral Essen

 Admiral Essen is a frigate of the of the Russian Navy named in honour of Admiral Nikolai Ottovich von Essen.
-The ship construction begun at the Yantar Shipyard in Kaliningrad in July 2011, and it was launched in November 2014.
-It is based with the Black Sea Fleet at Sevastopol.
+The ship construction began at the Yantar Shipyard in Kaliningrad in July 2011, and it was launched in November 2014.
+It is based with the Black Sea Fleet, and was at Sevastopol in Crimea until October 2023, when it was transferred to Novorossiysk in Russia.